 A baby’s all first times are always exciting for the parents especially if it is your first baby.
 A child’s first time sitting is always overwhelming for the parents, his first step is always more exciting for the mother than the baby himself.
-A child’s first world is the sweetest song a mother ever hears and a baby’s first tooth is the cutest thing to watch.
+A child’s first word is the sweetest song a mother ever hears and a baby’s first tooth is the cutest thing to watch.

-- Teething
+Teething

 Teething is a process in which an infant starts getting his milk teeth also known as the deciduous teeth.
-These are temporary teeth and are always replaced by the permanent teeth beginning at the age of four to seven.
+These are temporary teeth and are always replaced by permanent teeth beginning at the age of four to seven.
 Most often, these teeth appear in pairs starting from the canines.

-age of teething
+The normal age of teething

 Children start teething as early as 6 months of age but if your baby’s delayed till 13 months, you just don’t need to worry because it is the normal duration.
 Some children start teething at 6 months and some at one year.
-Both are growing normal.
+Both are growing normally.

 But if the child shows teething later than that, you must see the pediatrician.
 Some children are born with teeth.
 It is a congenital condition and has nothing to do with any abnormality.

-sequence of Teething
+The normal sequence of Teething

-There is a sequence of teething in infants but as mentioned earlier, your child may show slight variation in the age of eruption which is quite acceptable with in certain limits.
+There is a sequence of teething in infants but as mentioned earlier, your child may show slight variation in the age of eruption which is quite acceptable within certain limits.

 Here is the sequence of teething and ages at which a certain pair appears.
 Let’s have a look at this;

-- Lower incisors
+Lower incisors

 Lower canines are two in number and appear first in an infant at the age of 6 months.

-- Upper incisors
+Upper incisors

 They appear right after lower canines at the age of 7-8 months.
 They also appear in pair.

-- Upper lateral canines or cuspids
+Upper lateral canines or cuspids

 Each upper incisor is present lateral to the upper canines and they appear at the age of 10 months.

-- Lower lateral canines
+Lower lateral canines

 They have the same arrangement around the lower canines at appear in pair at 10 to 11 months.

-- First molar teeth
+First molar teeth

 They are two pairs lateral to incisors and appear at 14 months of age.

-- Second molars
+Second molars

 They are also four in number and appear at 2-3 years of age.

-- First permanent molars
+First permanent molars

 These two pairs appear at the age of 6 years.

 A baby gets his/her first tooth normally at the age of six months and till he/she gets three all 20 teeth are completed.
 But the first tooth is one of the milestones in the baby’s first year that needs to be recorded.
-It is a joyous time and baby is given some token or gift so that this time is remembered throughout his/her life.
-As a parent too, you should record this moment with all the detail like the time, date and place where the baby got the first tooth.
+It is a joyous time and the baby is given some token or gift so that this time is remembered throughout his/her life.
+As a parent too, you should record this moment with all the detail like the time, date, and place where the baby got the first tooth.

 A baby teeth growth record does not just hold the information about how and when the baby got each tooth but also when your child starts losing his first tooth and every tooth after that.
 It also holds information about when the primary teeth are grown and she’d and when permanent teeth erupt.

-This teeth eruption chart holds the normal growth age for the growth and shedding of each tooth and you can insert the age your child achieved that milestone, this enables you to evaluate if your child is growing normally or you need to consult a doctor.
+This teeth eruption chart holds the normal growth age for the growth and shedding of each tooth and you can insert the age your child achieved that milestone, this enables you to evaluate if your child is growing normally or if you need to consult a doctor.

-Baby tooth chart
+Baby tooth chart template